Infarcactus/Balatro-Custom-Sound-Player/README.md

 # Balatro-Custom-Sound-Player
-Allows you to play custom sounds
+Allows you to play custom sounds (files must be located in an Asset folder near your mod)

 The sound_code is the name of the file you wanna play without the extension